SyedWaliAbbas/UM-NIDS-Tool/Readme.md

 - num_workers: Number of parallel workers for processing.
 This workflow ensures smooth processing and labeling of PCAP files into a unified dataset format, ready for machine learning analysis.

+## Example Usage

+This repository contains example Jupyter notebook (.ipynb) files demonstrating the processing of all four datasets included in the UM-NIDS dataset.
+Additionally, it includes the performance evaluation of a Random Forest-based machine learning classifier.

+You will also find examples of payload-based NIDS processing in the file [payload_based_Cross_validation.ipynb](https://github.com/SyedWaliAbbas/Unified-Network-Intrusion-Dataset/blob/main/Dataset%20Examples/Payload%20cross%20validation/payload_cross_validation_example.ipynb), where we cross-validate payload-specific attacks.

+Moreover, we have trained and tested various classifiers on the undersampled version of the UM-NIDS dataset in [undersampled.ipynb](https://github.com/SyedWaliAbbas/Unified-Network-Intrusion-Dataset/blob/main/Dataset%20Examples/Undersampled%20UM-NIDS.ipynb), showcasing the tool’s flexibility and ease of use in different machine learning scenarios.